Analytic structure of the MNS matrix with diagonal reflection symmetries: Diagonal reflection symmetries for quarks

 \section{Diagonal reflection symmetries for quarks}

-In this section, we define the diagonal reflection symmetries (DRS), generalized CP symmetries associated with chiral symmetries of the first generation that explains the best fit of the CKM matrix to an accuracy of $10^{-5}$.
+In this section, we define the diagonal reflection symmetries (DRS), generalized CP symmetries associated with chiral symmetries of the first generation.
 First, a representation of the CKM matrix proposed by Fritzsch and Xing is \cite{Fritzsch:1997fw},

 where $s_{\th} \equiv \sin \th , c_{\th} \equiv \cos \th, \phi$ is a CP-violating phase.
 The CKM matrix is represented by four parameters, and the following relationships exist between the three mixing angles $s_{f}$ and the PDG parameterization of $s_{ij}^{\rm CKM}$;